 1. Stardust, by Neil Gaiman

-This moment opens with tactile imagery in the feeling of being stung and then the slapping of skin on skin.
-Then Gaiman shows us, through visual imagery, the conflict of what the character expected to see and what he really saw.
-The verbs “rustle” and “whispered” add a powerful auditory layer to this vibrant scene.
+This moment opens with tactile sensations in the feeling of being stung and then the slapping of skin on skin.
+Then Gaiman shows us, through visual images, the conflict between what the character expected to see and what he really saw.
+The verbs “rustle” and “whispered” add a powerful auditory experience to this vibrant scene.

 2. The Strawberry Thief, by Joanne Harris

 This author uses olfactory imagery to marvelous effect as she shows the subtle change from one moment to another.
-Then the moment moves into visual imagery as it explores the contrasting textures of the chocolate and the steam, taking us effectively from the negative “reek of cigarettes” to the more pleasant-sounding “tiny petals of steam.”
+Then the moment moves uses sight to explore the contrasting textures of the chocolate and the steam, taking us effectively from the negative “reek of cigarettes” to the more pleasant-sounding “tiny petals of steam.”

 3. The Little Sister, by Raymond Chandler

-This is another example of an author who effectively uses imagery in juxtaposition, showing the city’s worst and best qualities side by side.
-He uses olfactory imagery to express the negative in a poetic and imaginative way, and then lays down the positive aspect through very simple visual imagery focusing on the brightness of the lights around him.
+This is another example of a literary work that effectively uses imagery in juxtaposition, showing the city’s worst and best qualities side by side.
+He uses olfactory imagery to express the negative in a poetic and imaginative way, and then lays down the positive aspect through visually focusing on the brightness of the lights around him.

 4. An Irish Country Girl, by Patrick Taylor